Cloudlynx/docs/accountmanagement.rst

 9. The quotas are increased as requested, or remain the same in a case of rejection.
 10. After approval process, you will get an e-mail notification about your quota change request either the quota request has been approved or rejected.

+.. sidebar: **Important:**

-**Important:** If a quota increase is requested, approval is needed from the Cloudlynx administrators.
+   If a quota increase is requested, approval is needed from the Cloudlynx administrators.
 E-mail notification is sent containing the request for quota change.
 Cloudlynx administrator approves/rejects quota request.
 You will be informed about the quota change via e-mail.
 If you request a quota decrease, quota decrease is performed automatically without any additional approval from the Cloudlynx administrators side.
 You will be informed about the quota change via e-mail.

 View Invoices
 -------------